Controlling SMTP Responses with HTTP Headers

 Content-Length: 0

-The SMTP override is visible in the delivery log.
-When an override is active, the error field in the log entry is set to SMTP <code>: <message>.
+The delivery log shows the SMTP override.
+While an override is active, the error field of the log entry holds SMTP <code>: <message>.

-You can view this in the web UI by opening Webhooks → [your webhook] → Logs, or by calling:
+To see this in the web UI, open Webhooks → [your webhook] → Logs.
+Or call:

 GET /api/v1/webhooks/{id}/logs